rdswyc/DataStructures/LinkedList/README.md

 ### Contains

 Checks if a given `T` item exists within the `LinkedList` nodes.
+It uses a `Compare(T, T)` function to determine if items are equal.
 This is a `O(n)` operation, since all nodes need to be searched.

 ```